 Please note that whatever materials you choose to include should be submitted in electronic format, just like the rest of your packet.

 The NSLJ Editorial Board will review each submission, and we take the blind grading process seriously.
 Our Managing Editor is responsible for maintaining the integrity of the blind grading process and distributing application packets to the review teams anonymously.
 He or she does not participate as a reviewer.

 Separate teams will review the comments, Bluebook exercises, and optional materials for each applicant.
-Each comment will be evaluated by members of our Editorial Board, and the Bluebook exercises and any optional materials will be reviewed independently of the comment.
-This means that, if you choose to submit the optional materials, your submission will be independently reviewed by at least four members of our Editorial Board.
 An applicant’s identity will only be revealed after we have calculated a final weighted score for the entire application packet.

-The write-on competition ends at 5:00 p.m.
-Eastern Time on Friday June, 2nd 2017.
-Be sure to review the instructions contained in the Write-On Packet very carefully – specifically, please note that NSLJ has moved to an electronic submission process.
+Be sure to review the submission instructions contained in the Write-On Packet very carefully.
 Unfortunately, students who do not comply with the submission instructions, or fail to submit their application on time will not be considered for candidate membership.

 Stay in Contact

-If you have any questions, please contact our Managing Editor, Jeremy Glenn, at firstname.lastname@example.org.
+If you have any questions, please contact our Managing Editor at email@example.com.
 Good luck!